Helping patrons with court forms

 Probate and Estate Court Forms

 These titles are available at Courthouse Libraries BC branches throughout the province and possibly in your collection through LawMatters.
 If your library does not have a copy, please refer your patron to CLBC!
 You can check our catalogue to see if the title is available at a branch near you.
+We can also email scanned sections from our books to you or your patron at no cost.

 Civil Law Court Forms